Mru321/Bank-System/README.md

 # Bank-System
-Contains basic functions such as login, deposit, withdraw, check balance, and contains separate customer list and accounts list
+Used Java Language and concepts of Object Oriented Programming to create Bank System project that can perform various functions such as deposit, withdraw, check balance and login with username and passcode
+It also maintains separate list for customers and  their accounts.